Source code for pixell.reproject

 # Helper functions

-[docs]def distribute(N,nmax): """ Distribute N things into cells as equally as possible such that no cell has more than nmax things. """ actual_max = int(2.*(nmax+1)/3.) numcells = int(round(N*1./actual_max)) each_cell = [actual_max]*(numcells-1) rem = N-sum(each_cell) if rem>0: each_cell.append(rem) assert sum(each_cell)==N return each_cell
+[docs] def distribute(N,nmax): """ Distribute N things into cells as equally as possible such that no cell has more than nmax things. """ actual_max = int(2.*(nmax+1)/3.) numcells = int(round(N*1./actual_max)) each_cell = [actual_max]*(numcells-1) rem = N-sum(each_cell) if rem>0: each_cell.append(rem) assert sum(each_cell)==N return each_cell

-[docs]def populate(shape,wcs,ofunc,maxpixy = 400,maxpixx = 400): """ Loop through tiles in a new map of geometry (shape,wcs) with tiles that have maximum allowed shape (maxpixy,maxpixx) such that each tile is populated with the result of ofunc(oshape,owcs) where oshape,owcs is the geometry of each tile. """ omap = enmap.zeros(shape,wcs) Ny,Nx = shape[-2:] tNys = distribute(Ny,maxpixy) tNxs = distribute(Nx,maxpixx) numy = len(tNys) numx = len(tNxs) sny = 0 ntiles = numy*numx print("Number of tiles = ",ntiles) done = 0 for i in range(numy): eny = sny+tNys[i] snx = 0 for j in range(len(tNxs)): enx = snx+tNxs[j] sel = np.s_[...,sny:eny,snx:enx] oshape,owcs = enmap.slice_geometry(shape,wcs,sel) omap[sel] = ofunc(oshape,owcs) snx += tNxs[j] done += 1 sny += tNys[i] print(done , " / ", ntiles, " tiles done...") return omap
+[docs] def populate(shape,wcs,ofunc,maxpixy = 400,maxpixx = 400): """ Loop through tiles in a new map of geometry (shape,wcs) with tiles that have maximum allowed shape (maxpixy,maxpixx) such that each tile is populated with the result of ofunc(oshape,owcs) where oshape,owcs is the geometry of each tile. """ omap = enmap.zeros(shape,wcs) Ny,Nx = shape[-2:] tNys = distribute(Ny,maxpixy) tNxs = distribute(Nx,maxpixx) numy = len(tNys) numx = len(tNxs) sny = 0 ntiles = numy*numx print("Number of tiles = ",ntiles) done = 0 for i in range(numy): eny = sny+tNys[i] snx = 0 for j in range(len(tNxs)): enx = snx+tNxs[j] sel = np.s_[...,sny:eny,snx:enx] oshape,owcs = enmap.slice_geometry(shape,wcs,sel) omap[sel] = ofunc(oshape,owcs) snx += tNxs[j] done += 1 sny += tNys[i] print(done , " / ", ntiles, " tiles done...") return omap

-[docs]def postage_stamp(inmap, ra_deg, dec_deg, width_arcmin, res_arcmin, proj='gnomonic', return_cutout=False, npad=3, rotate_pol=True, **kwargs): raise Exception("postage_stamp has been deprecated.
+[docs] def postage_stamp(inmap, ra_deg, dec_deg, width_arcmin, res_arcmin, proj='gnomonic', return_cutout=False, npad=3, rotate_pol=True, **kwargs): raise RuntimeError("postage_stamp has been removed.
 Please use thumbnails instead.")